Multiple abrupt phase transitions in urban transport congestion: Introduction

-These, {\it a priori} independent, transportation networks are increasingly entangled as cities sprawl over suburban areas.
-Under a multi-level analysis, these systems may develop special phenomena \cite{Sole2016}.
-Up to date, only few works have studied the urban transportation networks from this intertwined (and entangled) perspective, and their implications have been barely analyzed.
-In \cite{Kirkley2018} the authors describe the structural properties of systems where arterial and local urban roads share the same geographic space \cite{wegman2006advancing}.
-This model allows them to explain the shape of the experimentally observed universal betweenness distribution of the road networks of 97~cities worldwide.
+These two types of road networks (high capacity and urban roads), which are usually analyzed independently, are increasingly entangled as cities sprawl over suburban areas \cite{Strano2012}.
+As shown in similar systems, when different structural patterns are combined to compose a new system, we may observe emergent phenomena induced by this entanglement such as double phase transitions \cite{Colomer2014,Mata2015,Hackett2016}, special cases of the Braes paradox \cite{sole2016congestion}, or increase in network resilience \cite{de2014navigability}.
+This evidences that current approaches are too narrow to fully understand road network structure and dynamics.
+Up to date, only few works have studied the urban transportation networks from this intertwined perspective.
+In \cite{Kirkley2018} the authors describe the structural properties of systems where arterial and local urban roads share the same geographic space.
+This model allows them to explain the universal shape of the experimentally observed betweenness distribution of the road networks in a large set of worldwide cities.

-In this work, we consider the complementary situation in which arterial roads and urban local ones operate on separate geographic spaces.
-Specifically, local roads are basically located at the city center, and arterial roads at the urban periphery.
-This model, that we call Grid-Tree model or GT-model, reproduces previous results in terms of betweenness distribution \cite{Kirkley2018}, and provides a different, yet plausible, explanation for them.
+In this work, we focus on the spatial aspects of congestion on monocentric cities where arterial roads and urban local ones operate on separate geographic spaces.
+Specifically, we assume that local roads are basically located at the city center, and arterial roads at the urban periphery.
+Although this may seem an oversimplification of the real situation, and probably neither of both extreme cases (complete overlap or complete separation) are fully compatible with observations, as we will see, it will suffice to unveil several interesting properties of road networks related to the congestion phenomena.